Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

   - Modular, open-source legal code focused on voluntary association, contracts, and property rights.
   - Integration with LLMs for arbitration, contract interpretation, and access to justice.
   - Codified in smart contracts to ensure predictable and automated enforcement.
+  - Laws are to be in plain language to make it easy for everyone to understand and protect their own rights.

 - **Modifications to Maximize Rights**:
   - Anti-corporate capture clauses.